JiaziChen111/Ch_Synthetic/README.md

 - Equations folder
 - Figures folder: figures, Latex folder
 - DataStats folder: descriptive statistics of the variables used
-- Settings folder: .tex files used for both the paper and the slides, .gitignore
+- Settings folder: .tex files with settings used for both the paper and the slides
 - References folder: .bib file with the references cited